AndrewSalah93/WallboxAssignment/README.md

 for each function a .py file is written.
 2. tests: The package that contains the tests for validating the functions' solutions in wallbox package equivalent to each part using PyTest as a testing framework.
-3. references: This package contains the references needed to test 2nd function in Unit Testing Part.
+3. resources: This folder contains the resources needed to test 2nd function in Unit Testing Part.

 wallbox package: